Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 > Example:
 >
 > ```kotlin
-> // A well-formed PACT with no supertypes
+> // A well-formed type constructor with no supertypes
 > // A and B are unbounded type parameters
 > interface Generic<A, B>
 >
+> // A well-formed type constructor
-> // A well-formed PACT with a single iPACT supertype
+> //   with a single parameterized supertype
 > // Int and String are well-formed concrete types
 > interface ConcreteDerived<P, Q> : Generic<Int, String>
 >
+> // A well-formed type constructor
-> // A well-formed PACT with a single iPACT supertype
+> //   with a single parameterized supertype
 > // P and Q are type parameters of GenericDerived,
 > //   used as type arguments of Generic
 > interface GenericDerived<P, Q> : Generic<P, Q>
 >
-> // An ill-formed PACT,
+> // An ill-formed type constructor,
-> //   as an abstract type Generic
+> //   as abstract type Generic
 > //   cannot be used as a supertype
 > interface Invalid<P> : Generic
 >
 >
-> // A well-formed PACT with no supertypes
+> // A well-formed type constructor with no supertypes
 > // out A is a projected type parameter
 > interface Out<out A>
 >
 >
-> // A well-formed PACT with no supertypes
+> // A well-formed type constructor with no supertypes
 > // S : Number is a bounded type parameter
 > // (S <: Number)
 > interface NumberWrapper<S : Number>
 >
-> // A well-formed type with a single iPACT supertype
+> // A well-formed type constructor
+> //   with a single parameterized supertype
 > // NumberWrapper<Int> is well-formed,
 > //   as Int <: Number
 > interface IntWrapper : NumberWrapper<Int>
 >
-> // An ill-formed type,
+> // An ill-formed type constructor,
-> //   as NumberWrapper<String> is an ill-formed iPACT
+> //   as NumberWrapper<String> is an ill-formed parameterized type
 > //   (String not(<:>) Number)
 > interface InvalidWrapper : NumberWrapper<String>
 >```